-The copying stand (500) will receive the camera directly, extension increase being obtained by inserting bayonet adapter rings and tubes or the miniature bellows attachment (40).
-The repro attachment is used in connection with the bellows attachment (see page 8).
-Packing facilities require repro stand and repro attachment to be shipped in a detached state.
-They are reassembled in the following manner: Fasten column (502) to the wooden baseboard (501) by screwing the screws with mounted washers through the bottom side of the baseboard in the column base (washers must be placed between screw head and baseboard).
-Thereafter insert the metal column (505) into the column base (502) and secure it by means of locking screw (503).
-Loosening said screw will permit rotating the column.
-In this way it will be possible to turn the entire photographic apparatus 1800 backwards, if objects at a large distance shall be photographed (for instance from the edge of the table down to the floor).
-If necessary the baseboard must be weighted.

-The big hand-wheel (504) serves for moving the column head (510) rapidly and effortlessly to any required height, where it is fixed by means of locking screw (509).
-When untightening locking screw (506) located on the other side of the column head then its front part (508) can be turned into the desired position where it will stay after the locking screw has been retightened.

-Copying stand (500) receives directly the camera with bayonet adapter rings and tubes or the miniature bellows attachment by means of the rotatable front part (508) of the column head.
-For repro attachment, the bellows attachment together with camera and lens is fixed on the front part (508) of the column head.
-For this purpose the attachment is equipped with two fixing screws (507 and 512) (one with thread 3/8", the other with 1/4").
-The front part of the column head is turned upwards or downwards (see Figs. 9 and 10) the oblong hole pointing in vertical direction.
+facilities require repro stand and repro unit to be shipped separately.
+They are reassembled in the following manner; fasten column (502) to the wooden baseboard (501) by screwing the bolts with mounted washers through the baseboard from below into the column base (the washers must be placed between the bolt head and the baseboard).
+Thereafter insert the metal column (505) into the column base (502) and secure it by means of locking the screw (503).
+Loosening this screw will permit rotating the column.
+In this way it will be possible to turn the entire photographic apparatus 1800 backwards, if objects at a large distance must be photographed (for instance from the edge of the table down to the floor).
+If necessary the baseboard (501) must be weighted.
+The large hand-wheel (504) serves to move the column head (510) rapidly and effortlessly to any required height, where it is fixed by means of locking screw (509).
+When loosening the locking screw (506) located on the other side of the column head, then its front part (508) can be turned into the desired position where it will stay after the locking screw has been retightened.
+The copying stand (500) will accept the camera with bayonet adapter rings and tubes or the miniature bellows attachment by means of the rotatable front part (508) of the column head.
+For repro unit, the bellows attachment together with camera and lens is fixed on the front part (508) of the column head.
+For this purpose, the attachment is equipped with two fixing screws (507 and 512) (one with 8/8" thread, the other with 1/4").
+The front part of the column head is turned upwards or downwards (see Figs. 9 and 10), the oblong hole pointing in a vertical direction.
 Camera or bellows attachment are screwed on the black protection strips by means of fixing screw (507) which has been pushed through the oblong hole.
-The counter nut of the fixing screw (507) must be drawn tight against the black knob and its bore must point towards the screwhead.
-Finally, the counter nut is screwed tight by turning it in the direction of the camera.
-(Eventually the small angular piece (511) - see Figs. 11 and 12 - must be removed.)

-The desired scale of reproduction is obtained by the length of the extension increase (bayonet adapter rings and tubes, or bellows attachments, detailed information about bellows attachments will be found on pages 8 and 18).
-Sharp focusing is done by moving the column head (510) upwards or downwards.
-It goes without saying that focusing with the repro attachment can also be done with the radiand-pinion drive of the focusing slide (1) after the column head (510) has been given the necessary distance from the baseboard (501).
-The baseboard is suited for subjects measuring up to 21 x 29.7 cm.

-When photographing transparent objects an illuminating box placed on the baseboard
+The locking nut of the fixing screw (507) must be drawn tight against the black knob, and its bore must point towards the screwhead.
+Finally, the locking nut is screwed tight by turning it in the direction of the camera.
+For the abovedescribed set-up, the small angular piece (511) see Figs. 11 and 12 - must be removed.
+The desired scale of reproduction is obtained by the length of the extension increase (bayonet adapter rings and tubes, or bellows attachment, detailed information of which will be found on pages 8 and 18).
+Fine focusing is done by moving the column head (510) up or down and by control of the reflex image in the camera.
+It goes without saying that focusing with the repro unit can also be done with the rack-and-pinion drive of the focusing slide (1) after the column head (510) has been given the necessary distance from the baseboard (501).
+The baseboard (501) is suited for subjects measuring up to 21 cm x 29.7 cm.
+When photographing transparent objects an illuminating box placed on the baseboard 23